 Regenerative Community Organism

-to living, breathing organisms.
+living, breathing organisms.

 A new form of organizational design that fuses commerce and conscience — built to regenerate, not extract.